 Antojitos Authentic Mexican Food

-CityWalk is also home to internationally renowned favourites such as Hard Rock Cafe, Bubba Gump and Jimmy Buffet’s Margaritaville.
+CityWalk is also home to internationally renowned favorites such as Hard Rock Cafe, Bubba Gump and Jimmy Buffet’s Margaritaville.
 Note that the BlueMan Group show has sadly left the evening lineup of entertainment; we still wait to see what will take its place in the former Nikoldeon Studio building.

 Universal Orlando Opening Hours